EqualExperts/agents-behave/blog/blog-intro.md

 ![Agents Behave](images/agents_behave.png)

-This article introduces a method for evaluating the performance of conversational assistants, using a simplified example.
-Although this example is not derived directly from real-life scenarios, it lays the foundation for practical applications.
+This blog post explores the challenges of testing conversational assistants and proposes a solution using Behaviour-Driven Development (BDD) techniques.
+We will discuss the complexities of testing conversational assistants, the importance of simulating conversations, and how BDD can help address these challenges.

 ## Why is it hard to test conversational assistants?

 Conversational assistants, powered by Large Language Models (LLMs), are complex systems that require a different approach to testing.
-Traditional testing methods, such as unit testing and integration testing, are insufficient for evaluating conversational assistants.
 These systems engage in dialogue with users, making it challenging to assess their performance using conventional testing techniques.

-Conversational assistants are non-deterministic, meaning that the same input may produce different outputs.
-This variability is due to the inherent nature of LLMs, which generate responses based on probabilities.
-As a result, testing conversational assistants requires a more nuanced approach that accounts for this non-determinism.
-Even the tests need some level of non-determinism to account for the variability in conversational responses.
+Conversational assistants are inherently non-deterministic, resulting in varying outputs from the same input.
+This is due to the probabilistic nature of LLMs, which generate responses based on probabilities.
+As a result, testing conversational assistants requires a nuanced approach that considers this non-determinism.
+In fact, even the tests themselves must incorporate a level of non-determinism to accurately assess the variability in conversational responses.

 Writing traditional test cases for conversational assistants is challenging due to the dynamic nature of dialogue.
 The assistant's responses depend on the context of the conversation, making it difficult to predict the exact output.
 Creating pre-determined scripts for the user is not feasible, as the assistant's responses may differ, even if we use a temperature of 0.
 So we need to find a way to test the assistant's performance without relying on fixed scripts.

 ## Simulating Conversations

-To test conversational assistants effectively, we need to simulate conversations between users and assistants.
-This simulation should be dynamic, allowing for variations in user input and assistant responses.
-By simulating conversations, we can evaluate the assistant's performance in a controlled environment, assessing its ability to understand user requests and provide accurate responses.
+In order to effectively test conversational assistants, it is necessary to simulate conversations between users and assistants.
+This dynamic simulation should account for variations in user input and assistant responses.
+By simulating conversations, we can accurately assess the assistant's performance in a controlled environment, evaluating its ability to comprehend user requests and deliver precise responses.

-One approach to simulating conversations is to use Large Language Models (LLMs) to generate user input for assistant responses.
-LLMs are capable of generating human-like text, making them ideal for simulating dialogue.
-By leveraging LLMs, we can create realistic conversations that test the assistant's performance across a range of scenarios.
+One effective method for simulating conversations involves utilizing Large Language Models (LLMs) to generate user input for assistant responses.
+With their ability to produce human-like text, LLMs are well-suited for simulating dialogue.
+By harnessing the power of LLMs, we can produce authentic conversations that thoroughly evaluate the assistant's performance in various scenarios.

 Different users have different personas.
 Some users may be more verbose, while others may be more concise.
 By defining user personas, we can simulate diverse user profiles and evaluate the assistant's ability to engage with different types of users.
 This approach allows us to test the assistant's performance across a variety of scenarios, ensuring that it can handle a wide range of user interactions.